 There is no additional fee if you do not fill your sleeping rooms to capacity.
-Sleeping rooms have two double beds, which makes room capacity four people per room (except for Centralia, WA, Concord, NC, Traverse City, MI and Wisconsin Dells, WI which also include a pull-out sofa in each sleeping room.
+Sleeping rooms have two double beds, which makes room capacity four people per room (except for Wisconsin Dells, WI which also includes a pull-out sofa in each sleeping room.
 These sleeping rooms technically can hold another two people on the pull-out sofa, but for the sake of comfort we only recommend one person on the pull-out sofa).
 You may bring a sleeping bag and pillow and have one additional person sleep on the floor.
 Fire codes prevent most hotels from putting rollaway beds in rooms with two double beds.

-Middle school workshops are called Treks.
-High school workshops are called Pathways.
-All workshops are finalized 1-2 weeks prior to Quake.
-You will be able to download an information page from your specific Quake webpage the week of the Quake.
-Registration for Treks and Pathways will take place at Quake.
+Workshops are interactive breakout sessions and are finalized 1-2 weeks prior to Quake.
+You will receive an email which includes the official program from your specific Quake the Wednesday before your Quake.
+Registration for workshops will take place at Quake.
 Check the specific schedule for your Quake to find out when and where this will happen.

 Meals are on your own.
-You may bring food items with you, go out to restaurants, or have food delivered to the hotel.
+You may bring food items with you to serve in your sleeping rooms, go out to restaurants, or have food delivered to the hotel.
 The hotels have local restaurant information.
 You may want to plan your meal schedule and locations before Quake so you can plan a meal budget.

 In addition to experiencing all the amazing ways God moves through Quake, please take time between sessions to introduce yourself to other adult leaders.
 This opens opportunities for adults to network, share, pray, grow, and brainstorm together.
-Depending on space and volunteers, an adult leader workshop is sometimes offered.
-If you would like to volunteer to lead an adult or youth workshop at Quake, contact the Quake Director listed on your specific Quake webpage.
-Updates on whether your Quake will have an adult leader workshop may also be found on your specific Quake webpage.
+Depending on space and volunteers, some Quakes may offer options for adult leaders during the workshop times.
+If these are available, they will be included in the specific program for your Quake that you will receive in the email the week of Quake.
+If you would like to volunteer to lead a workshop at Quake, contact the Quake Director listed on your specific Quake webpage.

 While each church may require different levels of involvement from the adults they register for Quake, at least one adult must be onsite accompanying the group for the duration of Quake.
 This adult must be at least 21 years old.
 We strongly recommend an adult to student ratio of 1:4.
 We encourage adults to participate in all activities.
 The energy of the group usually matches the energy of their leaders.